seynur/DA-ESS-MitreContent/README.md

 #### Release Notes:
 Version 3.14.0
 - Date: 27 Oct 2025
-- Feauture: Redesigned the dashboard layout for improved usability and modern visuals.
+- Feature: Redesigned the dashboard layout for improved usability and modern visuals.
-- Feauture: Introduced a new threat actor–based lookup and corresponding dashboard to correlate adversaries with MITRE ATT&CK techniques for improved detection and coverage analysis.
+- Feature: Introduced a new threat actor–based lookup and corresponding dashboard to correlate adversaries with MITRE ATT&CK techniques for improved detection and coverage analysis.

 Version 3.13.0
 - Date: 26 May 2025